-- The summer wave of COVID-19 cases appeared to peak in many countries beginning in mid-August, although Canada seemed to be a bit behind the curve.
+- The summer wave of COVID-19 cases appeared to peak beginning in mid-August.
+The U.S. reached a 61% partial vaccination rate for its population.

 - As vaccination rates slow in the developed world, more shots are becoming available to the rest of the world.
 We expect a rolling reopening of the global economy that will extend well into 2022.

 Investor risk appetite increased in most corners of the world during August.
 Equities delivered strong performance in developed and emerging markets alike, led by Japan and the U.S. within the major economies.
 European and U.K. shares also posted healthy returns, while China and Hong Kong were slightly down for the month.
 Globally, the financials sector was the top performer, while materials lagged with a modest decline.

 Bonds were mostly a bit lower—aside from higher-risk segments like high-yield and emerging-market debt—as rates increased around the world.
 Short- to medium-term rates trailed the advance across the gilt yield curve, while they led the climb in eurozone government bonds.
 Intermediate-term U.S. Treasury rates rose by more than short- and long-term rates.

 The U.S. dollar strengthened (according to the DXY Index), peaking in mid-August before giving back a majority of the month’s advance.
 Prices were down across West-Texas Intermediate and Brent crude oil in August as OPEC+ (the Organization of the Petroleum Exporting Countries led by Saudi Arabia, plus Russia) continued to ramp up production.

 Inflation-sensitive assets were subdued during the month.
 The Bloomberg Commodity Index registered a small loss in U.S. dollar terms, and the decline in U.S. Treasury Inflation Protected Securities (TIPS) essentially matched the slide in U.S. Treasurys of comparable maturities.